romanenkovli/sketch-n/README.md

 * Asaka, H., V. G. Zimin, T. Iguchi, and Y. Anoda, “Coupling of the Thermal-Hydraulic TRAC Codes with 3D Neutron Kinetics Code SKETCH-N”, Proc. of OECD/CSNI Workshop on Advanced Thermal- Hydraulic and Neutronics Codes: Current and Future Applications, Barcelona, Spain, 10-13 April, 2000
 * Zimin, V. G., H. Asaka, Y. Anoda, E. Kaloinen and R. Kyrki-Rajamaki, “Analysis of NEACRP 3D BWR Core Transient Benchmark”, Proc. of the 4 Intl.
 Conf. on Supercomputing in Nuclear Application SNA 2000, September 4-7, 2000, Tokyo, Japan.

-### Machine Requirements
+### Requirements
-A workstation under UNIX.
+A workstation under UNIX with fortran compiler.

+Since scons is used for building processes scons is required to be installed on your workstation.

 ### Program Language Used
 Fortran 77 and Fortran 90